Ovo vegetarianism: Concerns

 Ethical concerns about the consumption of eggs arise from the practice of culling male chicks shortly after birth.
 Practices considered humane for chick culling include maceration and suffocation using carbon dioxide.

-One of the main differences between a vegan and an ovo-vegetarian diet is the avoidance of eggs.
-Vegans do not consume eggs.
+One of the main differences between a vegan, a lacto-vegetarian and an ovo-vegetarian diet is the avoidance of eggs.
+Although both vegans and lacto-vegetarians do not consume eggs, vegans also do not consume milk, unlike lacto-vegetarians.